Start Chat

 Plan India

-These organizations, along with grassroots partners, are helping poor people in India by providing necessary services and supporting policy changes that benefit underserved communities.
+Together with grassroots partners, these organizations are helping underserved communities across India by providing essential services and supporting policies that create lasting social change.

 Key Areas Where International NGOs Support India